merenlab/merenlab.org/software/anvio/help/programs/anvi-profile/index.md

   display: true
 ---

 Creates a single anvi&#39;o profile database.
 The default input to this program is a BAM file.
-When it is run on a BAM file, depending on the user parameters, the program quantifies                   coverage per nucleotide position (and averages them out per contig), calculates                   single-nucleotide, single-codon, and single-amino acid variants, and stores these data                   into appropriate tables.
-Anvi&#39;o single profiles can be merged by the program `anvi-merge`.
+When it is run on a BAM file, depending on the user parameters, the program quantifies                   coverage per nucleotide position (and averages them out per contig), calculates                   single-nucleotide, single-codon, and single-amino acid variants, as well as structurel variants                   such as insertion and deletions and stores these data into appropriate tables.
+Anvi&#39;o single                   profiles can be merged by the program `anvi-merge`..

+See **[program help menu](../../../vignette#anvi-profile)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}